 White Bread

 While some might call it boring, there is nothing more versatile and simple than some delicious white bread.
-Instead of buying it for a huge price at the supermarket, why not make it yourself?
+Instead of needing to pay the constantly rising prices at the supermarket, why not make your family’s loaves yourself?

 You could also make your own dinner rolls with this Parker House Rolls Recipe.
 Or why not try this delicious Pepperoni Bread?